dusrdev/PdfTool/README.md

 ## FAQ

+Q: What happens to documents I process with this application? are they uploaded to some server?
+What is the privacy policy?

+A: The application does all the processing on the client computer without any connections to the internet, as a matter of fact, it can work offline just the same.
+Thus making it completely private and anonymous.
+There are no data collections whatsoever, no metrics, no user info, no nothing.

 Q: Will I add options?

 A: Probably not this was made as a very simple solution to a specific problem